rambon99/Fire-Emblem-Awakening-Randomizer/README.md

 ## Known Issues

-- Some of the cutscenes are broken.
-Specifically ones featuring 'marth', as well as cutscenes that feature combat.
-The dialogues should play correctly, it's just the in game cutscene that might be weird
-- Of note is script of chapter 2, which skips the first intro in the barracks entirely.
-I'm probably gonna make a hotfix in order to resolve this one at least, but rn I'm too lazy so I'm just publishing it lol
 - Characters can sometimes replace themselves during randomization, meaning they are recruited at their exact same spot
 - Characters can obtain more than one version of the same class in their class set (essentially reducing their class set)
 - Sometimes even if supports are swapped, some base conversations will play.
 This will happen if two characters can support, but the characters they replace cannot.